 “8.6 Insurance: The University assumes no liability, directly or indirectly, for loss or theft of personal property, including food, or for damage or destruction of such property by fire, water or other causes (e.g. loss of utilities).
 You are required to obtain personal insurance against such losses and provide proof of insurance.
 It is recommended that students obtain coverage through a “rider” on the family’s tenant or homeowner insurance policy, for personal contents insurance which should include liability coverage for injury or damage caused by the student.
 For more information please visit https://brocku.ca/residence/important-information/rules-and-regulations/insurance/”

 For the benefit of Brock’s student residents, a Student Tenants Insurance Program for students has been developed, in an effort to ensure ALL RESIDENTS, and the University, are protected.
-The program is administered by Marsh Canada Limited, and underwritten by AIG Insurance Company of Canada.
+The program is administered by Marsh Canada Limited, and underwritten by Aviva Insurance Company.